Il Piacere: Book IV

 Rejected by Elena's cold nature, Andrea learns through friends that Maria's husband has fallen into financial ruin caused by gambling.
 Maria remains strong in the face of her pain and tells Andrea that he must remain faithful to her.
 Andrea, however, is struggling to conceal his "doppio gioco," literally, double game, that he has been playing, wherein he has been courting Maria and Elena without either of them knowing about the other.
 After seeing Elena leave her house to visit a new lover, Andrea becomes distressed.
 He then visits Maria and inadvertently calls out Elena's name while the two are having sex.
 Maria is horrified and leaves him.
 Andrea begins avoiding his friends and acquaintances, but one day decides to go to an auction of Maria's husband's estate.
 There he buys an armoire and returns home just as it is being delivered.
 The novel closes with him slowly following the armoire up the steps into Palazzo Zuccari.

 Topics

 The central theme is that of the decadent esthete.
 The novel is a central text of the Italian decadent literary movement, Decadentism.
-D'Annunzio was inspired by Huysmans's pioneering work, À Rebours which also strongly influenced Oscar Wilde's novel The Picture of Dorian Gray.
+D'Annunzio was inspired by Huysmans's pioneering work À rebours, which also strongly influenced Oscar Wilde's novel The Picture of Dorian Gray.
 The esthete Andrea is a nobleman who loves only art, and who is dedicated to the veneration of a woman, Elena.
 Elena's chimerical nature, however, destroys the balance of the protagonist, and reveals her to be a kind of femme fatale.
-The style of the novel is also of utmost importance: d'Annunzio adopts a unique brand of writing replete with courtly neologisms, frequently inflected with assonance and consonance.
+Sperelli's search for pleasure is doomed to remain unsatisfied, since he is unable to choose between two feminine archetypes represented, respectively, by Elena Muti (the femme fatale) and Maria Ferres (the pure woman), which cannot coexist in a single individual.
+The style of the novel is also of utmost importance: D'Annunzio adopts a unique brand of writing replete with courtly neologisms, frequently inflected with assonance and consonance.
 The work's insistence on a unique, pure language may account for its quasi- mannerist and baroque tones.

+Translations

+The first English version entitled The Child of Pleasure was translated by Georgina Harding, published in 1898.
+This translation has been republished by Tikhanov Library in 2024.

+A new unexpurgated English translation by Lara Gochin Raffaelli was published in 2013.